kofero0/kofero2/README.md

 ### Router
 Initially planned to be part of the shared code with presenter, Jetpack Compose is too tightly coupled to use with anything but Jetpack Navigation.
 An example of what a multiplatform Router pattern could look like is located in the ios codebase.
 ### Resolver and State
 Deprecated architecture that would allow the application to resolve the last previous screen and data from a crash given a StateMap that is constantly upkept by Interactors.
+Current feature complexity does not warrant a full implementation at this time.

 ## Core Libraries